 When it’s time for a new way of life, Mount Sinai’s innovative, multidisciplinary bariatric surgery team can help you find the right long-term solution for losing weight and improving your health.
 We will guide you step-by-step through the process that will help change old habits and treat weight-related health problems like Type 2 diabetes and heart disease.
-Learn more about our bariatric surgery offerings with this video.

 A Personal Journey

-Postoperative support group
+Postoperative support groups

 Types of Surgery We Offer